 Our Current Articles authorize the issuance of up to 990,000,000 shares of Company Common Stock and 50,000,000 shares of Company Preferred Stock.
-As of October 16, 2023, we had 774,998,097 shares of Company Common Stock outstanding, 14,071,431 shares of Company Series V Preferred Stock outstanding, and no shares of Company Series N Preferred Stock outstanding.
-We may issue additional shares of Company Common Stock or Company Preferred Stock in the future in connection with a financing or an acquisition.
+As of October 16, 2023, we had 774,998,097 shares of Company Common Stock outstanding, 14,071,431 shares of Company Series V Preferred Stock outstanding, and no shares of Company Preferred Stock in the future in connection with a financing or an acquisition.
 Such issuances may not require the approval of our stockholders.
-In addition, certain of our outstanding rights to purchase additional shares of Company Common Stock or securities convertible into our Common Stock are subject to full-ratchet anti-dilution protection, which could result in the right to purchase significantly more shares of Company Common Stock being issued or a reduction in the purchase price for any such shares or both.
+In addition, certain of our outstanding rights to purchase additional shares of Company Common Stock or Stock or securities convertible into our Common Stock are subject to full-ratchet anti-dilution protection, which could result in the right to purchase significantly more shares of Company Common Stock being issued or a reduction in the purchase price for any such shares or both.
 Any issuance of additional shares of our Common Stock, or equity securities convertible into our Common Stock, including but not limited to, preferred stock, warrants, and options, will dilute the percentage ownership interest of all stockholders, may dilute the book value per share of our Common Stock, and may negatively impact the market price of our Common Stock.